kragen/derctuo/markdown/long-distance-radio.md

 Estimating potential results at 1-100 megabaud
 ----------------------------------------------

-It's already commonplace for QRP hams to reach 1 bit per second transmitting 1000 km on 1 watt.
+It’s already commonplace for QRP hams to reach 1 bit per second transmitting 1000 km on 1 watt.
 Conservatively, phased-array transmission should buy you 20 dB, while phased-array reception should buy you another 20 dB.
 Supposing that those hams are not in the